gaehlerm/SoftwareEngineering/README.md

 	print(city.zurich_postal_code())
 	print(city.bern_postal_code())
 ```
+If the user of this code wants to add another city, we have to do this within our own code inside the class `City`.
+This is the oposite of what the OCP says.

 Instead we can create an interface city and implement it for every city we are interessted in.
 If we are interessted in adding an additional city, we don't have to change any existing class or interface.
 Instead we can create a new class to extend the implementation of the city interface.
 Like this it follows the open closed principle.

 ```py
 from abc import ABC, abstractmethod